HiteshYeluri/Unitz/README.rst

 Troubleshooting Tips:
  - Force close and restart the app.
- - Delete the app and download it again.
+ - If the issue didn't resolve, reinstall the application.
- - If the issue persists, contact us with the info below.
+ - If the issue still persists, contact us with the info below.

-Comtact Information:
+Contact Information:

 For further support contact Hitesh Yeluri at hyeluri1@lakeheadu.ca